Bridport - Dorset

 1903 Palmers shut 4 beer houses in South Street, buying up houses either side of existing outlets to avoid further complaints.

-1912 The Palace Cinema opened in Barrack Street, a hall previously used as headquarters of the Royal Field Artillery and later, the Lyric Theatre.
+1912 The Electric Palace Cinema opened in Barrack Street, the hall previously used as headquarters of the Royal Field Artillery and later, the Lyric Theatre.

 1914 The Union Workhouse in Barrack Street became an institute for the 'Mentally Defective'.